Home Inspection Guide: What to Expect and What to Look For | Value-First Home Team

 Decks and safety

-Smart Questions to Ask the Inspector
+Questions Worth Raising With the Inspector

 01

-What are the top five items by importance
+What are the top items by importance?

 02